Reviews You Can Rely On

 Credit: Ally Arcuri

-The Altra Mont Blanc weighs a remarkable 7.04 ounces per shoe.
-This is impressive because of how protective and propulsive it is.
-This is the second lightest shoe we tested this time around, making it an ideal race-day contender for runners looking for a heavy-hitting shoe.
-On the opposite end of the “intended use spectrum,” the Brooks Catamount 3 is one of the lighter shoes in our lineup and offers solid performance for its impressively low weight.
+The Altra Mont Blanc weighs a remarkable 7.04 ounces per shoe — despite including a carbon fiber plate.
+This is impressively lightweight for a racing shoe with this much protection and propulsion.
+This is the second lightest shoe in our current (extensive) lineup, making it an ideal race-day contender for runners looking for a heavy-hitting shoe.
+On the opposite end of the “intended use spectrum,” the Brooks Catamount 3 is one of the lighter shoes in our lineup and offers solid everyday performance for its impressively low weight.

 trail running shoes womens - the catamount 3 are some of the lightest shoes in our lineup...